 The details of this step really depend on the size of your organization and the scope of your screening project.
 If you have a prospect research role, you will be at the front line when the results come back – verifying prospect information, adding records, and merging or deleting duplicates before packing profiles for the fundraising team.
 But if you are responsible for both research and fundraising, your time and focus will be stretched quite thin.

-Before submitting your screen, you can select your preferred COM depending on your role and time constraints.
+Before submitting your screen, select your preferred COM depending on your role and time constraints.
 Prospect researchers may choose 3.4 so that they receive lots of records per prospect and can dive in to create comprehensive profiles for the fundraising team.
 Fundraisers and nonprofits without researchers on hand may choose a stricter COM, such as 4.3, if they need to screen prospects quickly before heading out to an event or meeting.